MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-handoff-human.md

 ## Sample code

-For a complete sample that shows how to hand off conversations from bot to human using the Bot Builder SDK for Node.js, see the <a href="https://github.com/palindromed/Bot-HandOff" target="_blank">Bot-HandOff sample</a> in GitHub.
+For a complete sample that shows how to hand off conversations from bot to human using the Bot Framework SDK for Node.js, see the <a href="https://github.com/palindromed/Bot-HandOff" target="_blank">Bot-HandOff sample</a> in GitHub.

 ## Additional resources